pschool-in/curriculum/content/science/new topics/seasons-2.md

 ### Seasons - Reading
 One day, the seasons had an argument.
 Each one of them said, “I am the best!”

-Spring said, “I am when flowers bloom and there is greenery every where.
+Spring said, “I am when flowers bloom and there is greenery everywhere.
 The sweet scent of the flowers and melodies of birds are spread everywhere.”

 Summer said, “Yes, but I am when the sun shines brightly.
-It feel so hot that everyone takes rest and enjoys with lots of icecream, cold drinks and delicious watermelon."
+It feels so hot that everyone takes rest and enjoys lots of ice cream, cold drinks, and delicious watermelon."

-Rain said, “I am when there is puddles everywhere and kids enjoy playing in the rain.”
+Rain said, “I am when there are puddles everywhere and kids enjoy playing in the rain.”

 Winter said, “I am when people wear sweaters, caps, gloves and scarfs to keep them warm.”